Changes in a salt-marsh vegetation as a result of grazing and mowing - a five-year study of permanent plots

 Bakker J.P.
-(1978) Changes in a salt-marsh vegetation as a result of grazing and mowing - A five-year study of permanent plots.
-Vegetatio (now Plant Ecology).
-Plant Ecology, 77-87
+(1978) Changes in a salt-marsh vegetation as a result of grazing and mowing - a five-year study of permanent plots.
+Vegetatio (now Plant Ecology), 77-87.

 Schiermonnikoog, one of the Dutch Frisian Islands of northeast Holland, has habitats including salt marshes, sand dunes and pasture.
 For many years before 1958, young cattle grazed the salt marsh and dunes during the summer.
 In 1958, a fence was erected limiting grazing to 51 ha of the marsh and a pasture of 9 ha.
 The grazing area was extended by 32 ha in 1970, and from 1972 onwards young cattle were grazed over the summer.
 This relatively high grazing intensity was aimed at short-term livestock production rather than grazing for conservation purposes.
 In 1971 a study was initiated to follow any changes in plant species composition as a result of the renewed grazing.
 A number of mowing experiments were also included.